10 Real-World Tips To Reduce High Stress (At Work Or Home)

 Space Between Stimulus & Response

-The next time you get into an unpleasant situation, pause and allow your thoughts to have a brief space.
-Use that space to take a few deep breaths.
+The next time you get into a stressful situation, pause and take a few deep breaths.

-Gan, Yang, et al. (2007) say proactive coping predicts functional independence, life satisfaction, and engagement.
-Schwarzer and Taubert (2002) hold it is a method of assessing future goals and setting the stage to achieve them successfully.
+Research supports its benefits.
+Gan, Yang, et al. (2007) found that proactive coping predicts higher life satisfaction, functional independence, and engagement.
+Schwarzer and Taubert (2002 describe it as a method for assessing future goals and setting the stage for success.

 Stephanie Jean Sohl and Anne Moyer write,